luci/recipes-py/README.recipes.md

   limit (int): maximum number of test results to return.
     Defaults to 1000.
-  step_name (str): name of the step.
+  step_name (str): name of the step. tr_fields (list of str): Test result fields in the response.
+    Test result name will always be included even if name is not part of tr_fields.
 Returns:
   A dict {invocation_id: api.Invocation}.